plturrell/kmodels/csiro_biomass/README.md

 The command requires Kaggle API credentials at `~/.kaggle/kaggle.json`.
 It prints the top public scores, highlights your team’s best submission, and reports how your local RMSE stacks up, so you can judge whether a run is leaderboard-ready before uploading.

+## GPU with Brev (optional)

+Use the project wrapper `./brev_gpu.sh` when you need GPU capacity on Brev without affecting the other competitions.

+- `./brev_gpu.sh create` (one-time) provisions a GPU instance for this project.
+- `./brev_gpu.sh sync-up` pushes the local files to that workspace.
+- `./brev_gpu.sh shell` opens an interactive shell so you can install deps and launch training.

+See `../docs/brev_gpu_workflow.md` for more advanced options and troubleshooting.

 ### Experiment tracking

 Example W&B invocation: